- Overview

 url

-is the hostname + port where broker can be reached by Microcks,username
+is the hostname + port where the broker can be reached by Microcks,username

 is simply the user to use for authenticating the connection,password